yashkothari92/codewithme/Leetcode/README.md

 	@while iterating over an input, find non-zero elements and put it into initial places (4 non-zero) later fill remaining places with zeros (length - filled = remaining (2))

+#622	Design Circular Queue (Medium)

+	Design your implementation of the circular queue.
+The circular queue is a linear data structure in which the operations are performed based on FIFO  principle and the last position is connected back to the first position to make a circle.
+It is also called "Ring Buffer".

+	@Used LinkedList (both head & tail) data-structure to implement Circular Queue operations.

 #876	Middle of LinkedList (E)

 		Given a non-empty, singly linked list with head node head, return a middle node of linked list.